 - Temporary use property that will be kept in the State for less than a year, such as construction equipment that will be removed upon completion of a construction contract.
 If any property is in Hawaii for a year or less, then it is considered temporarily in Hawaii.
 Perishable property, or quickly consumable property, does not qualify as temporary use property even if it is not consumed within the State before it spoils. - Property received solely as a gift.
-Property purchased at a bargain, even from a friend or relative, does not qualify for this exclusion. - Articles that are examined and then returned, such as goods that are returned after a trial period.

-- Goods that are imported by the owner of vessels engaged in interstate commerce and that are used as ship stores for the vessels. - Household goods, personal effects, and private automobiles if the person importing them into the State (A) acquired them outside Hawaii, (B) acquired them while the person was not a Hawaii resident, (C) acquired them for use outside Hawaii, and (D) made actual and substantial use of them outside Hawaii.
-An article that was acquired less than three months before importation to Hawaii is presumed to have been purchased for use within Hawaii, and, therefore, is presumed not to qualify for this exclusion. - Aircraft that is kept solely for renting to lessees using the aircraft for commercial transportation of passengers or goods.
+Property purchased at a bargain, even from a friend or relative, does not qualify for this exclusion. - Articles that are examined and then returned, such as goods that are returned after a trial period. - Goods that are imported by the owner of vessels engaged in interstate commerce and that are used as ship stores for the vessels. - Household goods, personal effects, and private automobiles if the person importing them into the State (A) acquired them outside Hawaii, (B) acquired them while the person was not a Hawaii resident, (C) acquired them for use outside Hawaii, and (D) made actual and substantial use of them outside Hawaii.
+An article that was acquired less than three months before importation to Hawaii is presumed to have been purchased for use within Hawaii, and, therefore, is presumed not to qualify for this exclusion.

-- Oceangoing vessels that are used by a public service company to provide transportation from one point in the State to another. - Newspapers, magazines, and other periodical publications purchased on a subscription plan that qualify for the second class mail rate. - Property other than tangible personal property.
-This includes currency, stocks, bonds, patents, licenses, and other intangible property. - Property or services that have been previously subject to the Hawaii use tax. - Property or services purchased from a seller who was subject to the general excise tax upon a sale or transfer of the property or services to the user.
+- Aircraft that is kept solely for renting to lessees using the aircraft for commercial transportation of passengers or goods. - Oceangoing vessels that are used by a public service company to provide transportation from one point in the State to another. - Newspapers, magazines, and other periodical publications purchased on a subscription plan that gualify for the second class mail rate. - Property other than tangible personal property.
+This includes currency, stocks, bonds, patents, licenses, and other intangible property. - Property, services or contracting that have been previously subject to the Hawaii use tax. - Property, services or contracting purchased from a seller who was subject to the general excise tax upon a sale or transfer of the property, services or contracting to the user. - Services imported for resale to a foreign customer located outside the State, where the customer will use, consume, or resale the service outside the State. - Contracting performed outside the State imported by a building industry contractor that becomes an identifiable element, excluding overhead, of the finished work or project for

-- Services imported for resale to a foreign customer located outside the State, where the customer will use, consume, or resale the service outside the State. - Contracting performed outside the State imported by a building industry contractor that becomes an identifiable element, excluding overhead, of the finished work or project for which the gross income is subject to the general excise tax.
-See Tax Information Release No. 2001-2 for more information. - The acquisition or importation of aircraft or aircraft engines by a lessee or renter engaged in interstate air transportation.
-The term "interstate air transportation" is the same as in 49 U.S.C.
-40102.
+The acquisition or importation of aircraft or aircraft engines by a lessee or renter engaged in interstate air transportation.
+The term "inter-